Highlighting consents with similar demographics

-Occasionally, parents submit two consents for the same child with slightly differing demographics.
-This means the system does not flag them as duplicates and creates two primary records that actually refer to the same child.
+Occasionally, parents submit two consents for the same child but with slightly differing demographics.
+This means the system does not recognise them as duplicates and creates two primary records that actually refer to the same child.

 This can occur when the individual filling out the consent form provides: